edz-o/unreal-stereo-evaluation/README.md

 [UnrealStereo](https://stereo.unrealcv.org/) is a project for generating images from virtual worlds for stereo vision.
 It is based on [UnrealCV](http://unrealcv.github.io/) which is an open source software connecting Computer Vision to Unreal Engine.

+This repository contains codes and data for reproducing the results in our paper.

 ## Getting Started

 ### Prerequisites